 This description is a code on your page that is created specifically to give search engines a brief description of what your content entails.

 <meta name=”description” content=”CTR is a marketing metric that estimates the ratio of clicks and impressions.
 The formula looks like CTR = clicks/impressions*100%”>

-Google then automatically chooses the text on your page that is more related to searched keywords.
+If you don’t enter a meta description, Google will automatically choose the text on your page that is more related to searched keywords.

 However, search bots scan the actual code of your content.

-Google doesn’t display only the TOP-10 ranking pages in your search, there are many other elements such as featured and rich snippets, knowledge boxes, videos and image carousels to mention but a few.
+Google doesn’t display only blue hyperlinks in your search; there are many other elements such as featured and rich snippets, knowledge boxes, videos, and image carousels to name a few.

-On the screen below, you can see what this content looks like on Google.
+Below, you can see what a featured snippet looks like on Google’s SERPs.

-Structured data was created in partnership with Google, Bing, Yahoo and Yandex with the sole purpose of understanding and organizing online content.
+How does Google surface this type of information?
+The answer is structured data.
+Structured data was created in partnership with Google, Bing, Yahoo, and Yandex with the sole purpose of understanding and organizing online content.